SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: SanDRA

 \subsection{Action to LTL$_{\text{f}}$}

-Incorporating string representations of actions into reachability analysis requires their systematic conversion into LTL$_\text{f}$ formulas.
+We incorporate string representations of actions into reachability analysis by converting them to LTL$_\text{f}$ formulas.
 To the best of our knowledge, such a conversion of driving actions has not yet been presented in the literature.
-Analogous to the traffic rule formalization in \cite{Maierhofer2020a, Maierhofer2022a}, we propose a two-step process: first, concretizing the string descriptions, and second, formalizing them into logical formulas.
+Analogous to the traffic rule formalization in \cite{Maierhofer2020a, Maierhofer2022a}, we propose a two-step process: first, concretizing the string descriptions, and second, formalizing them using logic.
 For instance, the action \textsc{stop} can be concretized as \enquote{\textit{the ego vehicle eventually maintaining a velocity close to zero within the decision-making horizon}}, where the closeness to zero is quantified by the measurement uncertainty $v_{\mathrm{err}}\in \mathbb{R}_{0}$.
 Afterward, we extract and specify predicates in higher-order logic based on the concretization, reusing existing ones from the formalized traffic rules \cite{Maierhofer2020a, Maierhofer2022a} where applicable.
-With this, the action \textsc{stop} is formalized as $\mathbf{F}\mathbf{G}\big(\mathrm{in\_standstill}(\boldsymbol{x})\big)$, where the predicate $\mathrm{in\_standstill}(\boldsymbol{x})\leftrightarrow - v_{\mathrm{err}} \leq v \leq v_{\mathrm{err}}$ indicates whether the ego vehicle is in a standstill state \cite[Sec.~IV-B]{Maierhofer2022a}.
+With this, the action \textsc{stop} is formalized as $\mathbf{F}\mathbf{G}\big(\mathrm{in\_standstill}(\boldsymbol{x})\big)$, where the predicate $\mathrm{in\_standstill}(\boldsymbol{x})\leftrightarrow - v_{\mathrm{err}} \leq v \leq v_{\mathrm{err}}$ indicates whether the ego vehicle is in standstill \cite[Sec.~IV-B]{Maierhofer2022a}.